 What is the IT-BPM Sector?

-IT-BPM, or Information Technology and Business Process Management, is the management of specific work operations by third-party vendors for foreign brands, multinationals, or start-ups.
+IT-BPM, or Information Technology and Business Process Management is the management of specific work operations by third-party vendors for foreign brands, multinationals, or start-ups.
+Companies frequently outsource work because it provides several advantages that help them create value and transform their businesses.
+Cutting costs, reinforcing global presence, focusing on performance, and maximizing profits are benefits they gain from outsourcing.

-Companies frequently outsource work because outsourcing provides several advantages that help them create value and transform their businesses.
-Cutting costs, reinforcing global presence, focusing on performance, and maximizing profits are some benefits they gain from outsourcing.
 IT-BPM in the Philippines is on a promising growth trajectory.
-It’s the global leader in voice-based services and is constantly improving in non-voice and complex process outsourcing.
+It's the global leader in voice-based services and is constantly improving in non-voice and complex process outsourcing.
 The revenue and jobs that IT-BPM has generated over the years characterize it as a pillar of the Philippine economy.

 IT-BPM’s Revenues